Boran/docker-drupal/README.md

 Simplest form, start a D7 container:
 > docker run -td boran/drupal

+Start a D8 container:
+> docker run -td -e "DRUPAL_VERSION=drupal-8" boran/drupal

-Simplest form, start a D7 container, interactive shell (run /start.sh when you have the shell to start lamp):
+Start a D7 container, interactive shell (run /start.sh when you have the shell to start lamp):
 > docker run -ti boran/drupal /bin/bash

 Name the container (--name drupal8003) and give it a public port (8003).